Where to find additional support

 Information and support for those with dementia or their carers.

-Information on coronavirus as well as resources and support for those with learning difficulties or their carers.
+Information on coronavirus as well as resources and support for those with learning disabilities or their carers.

 Those with a disability